yqtianust/DFlare/readme.md

 # README of DFlare

-This is the implementation of DFlare.
+This repo is the implementation of DFlare.
+DFlare is the tool proposed in our paper _Finding Deviated Behaviors of the Compressed DNN Models for Image Classifications_, which is accepted by ACM TOSEM in 2023.

 ## Instructions
 The main logic of DFlare is in `test_gen_main.py`.
 To run the code, please run the wrapper: `gen_wrapper_tflite.py`